cyberbotics/webots-doc/reference/nodes-and-keywords.md

 RotationalMotor, Servo, SliderJoint, Solid, SolidReference, Supervisor` and `TouchSensor`.

-Please refer to  for a detailed description of Webots nodes and fields.
+Please refer to [this
+chapter](nodes-and-api-functions.md#nodes-and-api-functions) for a detailed description of Webots nodes and fields.

 ### Reserved keywords